Contribution in the global value chain

 3.Assessment of steelworks

-Nippon Steel also participates in the Climate Action Program of the World Steel Association, which uses universal methods to calculate and report on the CO2 emitted by steelworks.
-We have been selected as a Climate Action member.
-Recently, quite a few customers have sought confirmation that their steelmakers are Climate Action members.
+Nippon Steel participates in the Climate Action Program of the World Steel Association, which uses universal methods to calculate and report on the CO2 emitted by steelworks.
+As a Climate Action member (data provider), our 15 years of contribution has been highly recognized.